spiral/docs/docs/en/validation/spiral.md

 ## Usage

-When the validation component is enabled in your application, it will register itself with the `\Spiral\Validator\FilterDefinition` class as validation name and be available for use with the Spiral Framework validation component.
+When the validation component is enabled in your application, it will register itself with the `\Spiral\Validator\FilterDefinition` class as validation name and be available for use with Spiral validation component.

 You can use the `Spiral\Validator\ValidatorInterface` interface to access the validator and perform validation tasks.
 Alternatively, you can use the `Spiral\Validation\ValidationProviderInterface` interface to access the validator by its